laminlabs/lamindb/README.md

 <br>

-Of course, you can also query for notebooks & the artifacts they created:
+Of course, you can also query for notebooks:

 ```python
 transforms = ln.Transform.select(  # all notebooks with 'T cell' in the title created in 2022